Nurturing Seed of Change

 our mission

-We aim to provide a student-centered early education experience that celebrates individual differences in sensory processing, social-emotional regulation, and academic learning.
+Heartwood is founded on our deeply held-belief that all individuals have a unique, inherent Light.
+We are committed to providing a student-centered education experience in the Quaker tradition that celebrates individual differences in sensory processing, social-emotional regulation, and academic learning.

-Through evidenced-based therapeutic frameworks and a neurodiversity affirming, collaborative ethos, we strive to nurture meaningful relationships to self, others, and learning.
+Through evidenced-based therapeutic frameworks and a neurodiversity affirming, collaborative ethos, we strive to help children recognize the Light within themselves and in others, and find a sense of community and belonging.

 Get to know our faculty & staff.